TrungNguyen1282k1/kinobi-assessment/backend/README.md

-Step to run the application:
+Step to run the server:
 1. npm install
 2. npm run dev